Assistance to the Aviation Sector

 Domestic Airports Security Costs Support (DASCS)

-The Domestic Airports Security Costs Support program will run over six months from 29 March 2021 to 30 September 2021 and represents part of the Australian Government’s continued economic response to the COVID-19 pandemic.
-The program will provide financial assistance to Australia’s eligible domestic airports to assist with costs associated with mandated security screening requirements that must be met regardless of the volume of aviation activity.
-This will financially assist the aviation sector manage operations as it recovers in a post-COVID environment.
+The Domestic Airports Security Costs Support program runs from 29 March to 31 December 2021 and represents part of the Australian Government’s continued economic response to the COVID-19 pandemic.
+The program provides financial assistance to Australia’s eligible domestic airports to assist with costs associated with mandated passenger and baggage screening requirements that must be met regardless of the volume of aviation activity.

-The program will fund eligible domestic airports to cover prescribed components of the costs of security operations to assist applicants meet regulated screening obligations and to avoid associated costs being passed on to airlines and subsequently passengers through increased ticket prices.
+The DASCS program funds eligible domestic airports to cover prescribed components of the costs of passenger and baggage screening to assist airports to meet regulated screening obligations and to avoid associated costs being passed on to airlines and subsequently passengers through increased ticket prices.

 International Aviation Support (IAS)